 - living alone or lacking close family around you

-- losing your friends, a spouse, or your partner
+- grieving for a friend, a spouse or your partner

 - going through a separation, divorce or family break up

 - retiring from work or changing schools or jobs

 - living away from home for the first time